Top 10 Tips to Prevent Workplace Fatalities and Injuries

 9. Collect data about safety measures.
 By maintaining dashboards that track injuries, near miss reports, maintenance requests, worker illnesses, training schedules, safety meetings and other vital information, a picture will emerge about your safety management system’s strengths and weaknesses.

 10. Housekeeping is important.
 How many workplaces have signs that say, “Keep this space clean.
 Your mother doesn’t work here.”
 Poor housekeeping can cause serious health and safety hazards and is an indication that your workplace safety culture is lacking.
-Keeping aisles clear, exits unblocked, trash emptied, spills mopped up, cords contained, lights working, etc., eliminates many causes of workplace injuries.
+Keeping aisles clear, exits unblocked, trash emptied, spills mopped up, cords contained, lights working, etc., eliminates many causes of workplace injuries due to slips, trips and falls.